 Emergency lights are designed to switch on in emergency situations when the usual lighting fails.
 It provides adequate illumination for people to be able to see to exit a building safely.

-Emergency lighting is a very important standard safety feature in commercial buildings and other properties where many people gather such as HMOs, hotels, theatres, etc. Because of this, it’s important emergency lighting is reliable, and LED lighting is now used as standard.
+Emergency lights are a very important standard safety feature in commercial buildings and other properties where many people gather such as HMOs, hotels, theatres, etc. Because of this, it’s important emergency lighting is reliable, and LED lighting is now used as standard.
 LED lighting is cost-effective, power-saving, and also has a longer lifespan than alternatives.